Skip to Main Content

 Systematic Searching Support

-*We welcome conversations about service levels for all researchers as well as acknowledgment and coauthorship.
-The appropriate level of service and credit may vary by project.
+*The appropriate level of service and credit may vary by project.
 Your librarian will discuss these topics with you in more detail.
-For guidance about authorship roles, please see Defining the Role of Authors and Contributors from the Internal Committee of Medical Journal Editors (ICMJE).

 Benefits of Librarian-Supported Reviews